robk-dev/fib-fizz-buzz/README.md

 * 1x call for fib(5) & fib(4)
 * 2x fib(3) calls
 * 3x fib(2) calls
-* 4x fib(1) calls
+* 5x fib(1) calls
-* 7x fib(0) calls
+* 8x fib(0) calls
 * etc

 And this is just for the first 5 fibonacci numbers.
 The amount of work keeps doubling with each level

 That's exponential O(2^n) time complexity.
-For more than 2 previous numbers, say 5, it'd be O(5^n)
+For more than 2 previous numbers to compute, say 5, it'd be O(5^n)

+The space complexity is O(1) as we store nothing, but that isn't to say we don't take up any space on the stack.

-We only need to calculate the value of each number once, everything else is wasted work, so caching/memoization via a hashmap or an indexed array which lets us check whether the number was already computed, would let us do a leftmost/depth-first recursion and eliminate almost all other execution paths
+We only need to calculate the value of each number once, everything else is wasted work, so caching/memoization via a hashmap or an indexed array which lets us check whether the number was already computed would let us do a leftmost/depth-first recursion and eliminate almost all other execution paths.

 For example: